KevinX8/EOTW/README.md

 Contact
 Social Media/ Gallery
 Initiatives
-Skeleton – header/footer
+Skeleton ï¿½ header/footer
-Stats & Facts – educational aimed at school kids and sceptics What You Can Do
+Stats & Facts ï¿½ educational aimed at school kids and sceptics What You Can Do